rafaelgalle10/golden-raspberry-api/README.md

 # Golden Raspberry API

 This project is an API to manage movies nominated and awarded in the Golden Raspberry Awards.
-It is built using Node.js, TypeScript, Express, and SQLite (H2).
-The API follows the Richardson Maturity Model level 2 and adheres to principles like SOLID, clean code, clean architecture, DRY, KISS, and 12-factor app.

 ## Table of Contents